UMassCDS/satellite-imagery-labeling-tool/docs/Developers-guide.md

 For a more thorough explanation of working with Node.js projects using Docker, see [Docker Docs](https://docs.docker.com/language/nodejs/run-containers/).

 ### Build Image from Source Code
 The `Dockerfile` in the root of this repository defines how to build and run the web application in a container.
-To build a Docker image named `staellite-imagery-labeling-tool` using the source code in this repository, navigate to the same folder as the `Dockerfile`, then run `docker build --tag satellite-imagery-tool .`.
+To build a Docker image named `satellite-imagery-labeling-tool` using the source code in this repository, navigate to the same folder as the `Dockerfile`, then run `docker build --tag satellite-imagery-tool .`.
 This will create an image named `satellite-imagery-tool` and automatically tagged as `latest`.
 When you run this command, you should see several steps followed by a success message with the image ID and name:
 ```
 $ docker build --tag satellite-imagery-labeling-tool .